The Startup ecosystem has vastly improved under Modi Government

 Startup diaries – Part-1: Political ecosystem

-The most critical aspect of current times is that we have just come out of the “Lost decade” of Messer’s Manmohan Singh and Sonia Gandhi.
-India was a near $2 trillion economy in Dollar terms as handed over to Congress, by Vajpayee Government.
-The beneficial effects of work of Vajpayee Government showed up with a lag and economy boomed during 2004-2008, in spite of Congress sitting pretty and only playing the role of a spoiler.
-What happened during the lost decade was a body blow to reforms as started in 1998.
-Corruption touched heights never seen since independence and crony socialism took root through NAC (National Advisory Council).
+The most critical aspect of current times is that we have just come out of the “Lost decade”.
+India was a near $2 trillion economy in Dollar terms in 2004.
+The beneficial effects of work of previous Government showed up with a lag and economy boomed during 2004-2008.

-Subsequent achievements of Modi government like increase in Forex reserves by $100 billion, massive action in railways, roads, power, ports, defense and huge number of schemes are a hallmark of Modi’s belief in seeing the glass half full.
+Subsequent achievements of Government like increase in Forex reserves by $100 billion, massive action in railways, roads, power, ports, defense and huge number of schemes are a hallmark of Govt’s belief in seeing the glass half full.

 If one goes by the media narrative, we are in midst of multiple duels – that of India vs Bharat (meaning the West-eulogizing ruling elite vs rural have not’s), that of neo-modern India (as a 70 year old independent nation) vs classical India (as an 8000 year civilization) as well as crony capitalism/ crony socialism vs market economy cohabiting with a welfare state.
 But taking the right decisions, beyond contradictions, has been the remarkable achievement of this Government.